There are various reasons why a test script that works on your local machine will fail to run through BlazeMeter.

 - You may have used a JMeter plugin but did not upload the plugin's JAR files.
 Blazemeter automatically includes most standard JMeter plugins, but some plugins must be uploaded with the test.
 Check the logs for any references to missing plugins.

 - Your application server may only be accessible inside your local network.
-If you see errors in your Errors Report such as "connection refused", "socket closed", "connection timed out", or similar errors, this means that even though your local machine (behind your internal network's firewall) can reach your application server, Blazemeter's engines (outside of your firewall) cannot.
+If you see errors in your Errors Report such as "connection refused", "socket closed", "connection timed out", "unknown host", 404 error codes, or similar errors, this means that even though your local machine (behind your internal network's firewall) can reach your application server, Blazemeter's engines (outside of your firewall) cannot.
 Review our options for Load Testing Behind Your Firewall.

 - If your application server returns connection errors as mentioned in the above bullet, but Blazemeter was able to establish some connections prior to the errors, then this is also indicative of a problem with either your application server or network.
 Unlike the above scenario, it may not necessarily be a firewall issue, but an issue with your server or network struggling with the load or frequency of connections, or some other internal server/network issue that results in only partial connectivity during the test.